tdecker91/srTimer/README.md

 OR

-Install the package using bower
+Install the package using npm
 ```bash
 npm install --save sr-timer
 ```